Secrets And Lies Of The 40 Greatest Spies In World History

 In reality: Soviet spy

 John Walker is one of the most infamous spies in American history.
 From his perch as a naval communications expert, he helped the Soviets decipher over a million secret communications between 1968 and 1985.
+The information Walker provided was so extensive that the Soviets likely knew the locations of all American submarines at any given time.

 What is perhaps worst about Walker's treachery is that he involved his family, and he did it all for a profit.